petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

   - Open source
 ---

-Research projects often involve some sort of LaTeX document, e.g., a conference paper, slide deck, journal article, proposal, or multiple of each.
+Research projects often involve producing some sort of LaTeX document, e.g., a conference paper, slide deck, journal article, proposal, or multiple of each.
 Collaborating on one of these can be painful,